I'm a Mess (Bebe Rexha song)

 "I'm a Mess" is a song by American singer-songwriter Bebe Rexha from her debut studio album, Expectations (2018).
 It was released as the first and only single from the album on June 15, 2018, following an early radio release in the United States.
 The song is produced by Jussifer and vocal produced by Devon Corey.
-According to Rexha, "The song is about accepting your own imperfections, and not dwelling on them but rather celebrating them".
+Commercially, the song reached the top 10 in Singapore as well as the top 40 in the United States and seven additional countries.
+It is certified Gold or higher in thirteen countries.

 Background and release

-On September 18, 2017, a snippet of the track was shared by Rexha via an Instagram story.
-The second snippet was released on April 20, 2018.
-On June 7, 2018, Bebe announced through social media that her upcoming debut album's first single, entitled "I'm a Mess", would be released on June 15, 2018.
+On September 18, 2017, a snippet for the song was shared by Rexha via her Instagram story, and its second snippet was released on April 20, 2018.
+On June 7, she announced that her then-upcoming debut album Expectationss first single, "I'm a Mess", would be released on June 15.
+Rexha serviced the song to the US radio stations, prior to the release.
+About the song, she stated: "[It] is about accepting your own imperfections, and not dwelling on them but rather celebrating them."

 Composition

 "I'm a Mess" contains an interpolation of the 1997 song "Bitch", performed by Meredith Brooks.
 The electropop track was written by Rexha alongside Justin Tranter and Jussifer, while the latter handled production with Devon Corey.